ralexander11/acct_legacy/README.md

 # Accounting and Trading System

+This is a simple general purpose accounting system that can interface with other python applications.

 ## Instructions if Using a Clean DB File ##

 Part I - Setup the accounts and capital